lasti15/RoVi2-PickHandProject/hwcomponents/caros_robotiq/mainpage.md

 <!-- markdown-toc end -->

 # caros_robotiq2/3 #
 The caros_robotiq2 and caros_robotiq3 ROS nodes are for controlling a physical Robotiq2 or Robotiq3 hand.
-There is one interface available for controlling these hands.

 While we would not be suprised if these nodes work for other robotics hands we have only tested them with "2-Finger Adaptive Robot Gripper, C-Model, controller version 3.0" and "3-Finger Adaptive Robot Gripper, version ???".